transformerlab/transformerlab-docs/docs/interact/ollama.md

 ### Step 2: Get GGUF Models

-To use the Ollama Server plugin you will need to first downlaod a GGUF model.
+To use the Ollama Server plugin you will need to first download a GGUF model.
 There are two ways to do this:

 **Download GGUF models from the Model Zoo:**